antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     upper corner of the screen search for the GTPBP8 gene click go and in the next screen choose “GTP-binding protein 8 isoform 1” by clicking on “VIEW”.
-2. At some time it could be usefull to zoom into a location such as an aligned probeset.
+2. At some time it could be useful to zoom into a location such as an aligned probeset.
 To quickly zoom into a specific region of interest user the browsers “drag and zoom” feature.
 At a desired position click and hold the left mouse button and drag the highlighted window